Multilevel Network Item Response Modeling for Discovering Differences Between Innovation and Regular School Systems in Korea: Introduction

-The remainder of the paper is organized as follows: In Section 2, we describe the GEPS data that will be analyzed and investigated in this study.
-In Section 3, we describe how the proposed hierarchical network modeling approach can be constructed and estimated using a fully Bayesian approach in detail.
-We also explain how our approach is different from existing approaches that may be considered as alternative analytic methods for the GEPS.
-In Section 4, we describe and discuss the GEPS data analysis results.
-We end our paper in Section 5 with summaries and discussions.
+The remainder of our paper is structured of follows.
+In Section 2, we describe the GEPS data.
+In Section \ref{sec:DLSJM}, we introduce the modeling framework and compare it to existing approaches.
+In Section 4, we present an application of the proposed approach to the GEPS data.

-\section{GEPS Data}
+\section{GEPS data}

-\paragraph*{Data Description}
+\paragraph*{Data description}

-The GEPS was launched in 2009 based on a sample of total 3918 10th-graders from 62 general high schools in the Gyeonggi province.
+The 2009 GEPS data were based on a total of 3,918 tenth-graders from 62 high schools in the Gyeonggi province of South Korea (https://www.gie.re.kr/eng/content/C0012-04.do).
 The students were sampled from 16 innovation and 46 regular schools to reflect the student and school population in the Gyeonggi province.
-For data analysis, we chose the third wave of the GEPS data that include the third-year general high school (12th grade) students who had experienced three years of the innovation or regular school program.
+For data analysis, we chose the third wave of the GEPS data that include third-year general high school (twelth-grade) students who had experienced three years of the innovation or regular school program.
 This choice was intended such that we could compare the outcomes of the students who had been taught under the regular and innovation school program (which covers entire high school curriculum).
-As the result, 16 innovation schools (with 904 students) and 46 regular schools (with 3014 students) were included in the final dataset.
-For the sake of simplicity, the students who transferred to different schools between 2009 and 2012 were excluded from the data analysis.
+As the result, 16 innovation schools (with 904 students) and 46 regular schools (with 3,014 students) were included in the final dataset.
+For the sake of simplicity, students who transferred to different schools between 2009 and 2012 were excluded from the data analysis.